skdas20/CyberCipher/Path3/README.md

  graohical= mousepad filename

- #Custom Commands
+ # Custom Commands
  we can create our custom commans with Ai tools

- #File Identification
+ # File Identification

  OS identifies a file type by its signature
  It can differentiate file and directory only

- #Port Forwarding with Ngrok
+ # Port Forwarding with Ngrok

  install and set up ngrok in kali linux

-#Why Port Forwarding
+# Why Port Forwarding
+with PF we can forwar any service like apache,ssh,etc. unlike simple ssh.

- #New Commands used
+ # New Commands used

- -wget link(Download)
+ - wget link(Download)

- -nmap -p- localhost(for knowing service ports)
+ - nmap -p- localhost(for knowing service ports)
 ## Port Forwarding

 To run , run the following command